minprog/pyprog/boek/10 Files/index.md

-# Chapter 2: Hello, World
+# Chapter 10: Reading and Writing Files